jibanCat/phys214_obsastro/hw2/hw2.md

 Increasing the slitwidth would also be a choice to increase S/N.
 But increase slitwidth would also lose resolution.
-We should be careful about finding an acceptable resolution based on changing slitwidth and binning pixel.
+We should be careful about finding an acceptable resolution while changing slitwidth and binning pixel.

 ## (h) Go back to NED and look up one of the targets.
 Explore all the information that NED gives you.
 What was one particular piece of information (other than coordinates, magnitudes, and classification) that you found interesting or helpful?

-First object,
+First object:

 ```python
 from astroquery.ned import Ned